-Jumping up to greet you.
-She can 'sit to greet' or resist the temptation to jump if you take the time to reinforce her - otherwise, look forward to her jumping up on you a lot.
+She will enthusiastically jump up in the air to greet you.
+She can 'sit to greet' or resist the temptation to jump if you take the time to reinforce her.

-She will bark to let you know that someone's there, and will display rather aggressive Schnauzer-like behavior at the fence line, but has a very solid recall and will come in out of the yard if you want her to be quiet.
-She knows the words, 'Quiet please' and will be quiet to earn a treat!
-This is a seriously good thing because otherwise she could be a yapper dog.
+She will bark to let you know that someone's there, and will display rather aggressive Schnauzer-like behavior at the fence line, but has a very solid recall and will come in out of the yard when called.

 Her approximate birth date is 10/18/2012.
-She is current on her rabies shots, spayed, and microchipped.
-She is ready for sports, as her energy and enthusiasm are high.
+She is current on her rabies shots, spayed, and has an AVID microchip.

 She responds very well and enthusiastically to rewards-based training, especially when treats are the reward.
 She adores dog toys and loves to chase a ball!